Crystal Bay Nusa Penida Bali Dive Site

 Crystal Bay in Nusa Penida is one of the most famous of Bali dive sites because it is one of the best places in Bali and probably in the world to spot the famous and special mola mola or Oceanic Sunfish.
 The fauna and the flora in Crystal Bay are simply incredible.
 In addition to the typical variety of coral fish you can enjoy a lot of blue spotted rays, napoleon wrasse, trumpet fish, squid, cuttlefish, blue-yellow ribbon eels, trigger fish, butterfly fish, moray eels, angelfish, sweetlips, frogfish, banded sea snakes, many moorish idols, banner fish, trevalies, jackfish, tunas, snappers, mackerels and much more.

 Crystal Bay is recommended dive site for advanced divers as the strength of the currents can be sometimes really powerful.
 Water around here is usually crystal clear and in the dry season extremely cold.
 The temperature can many times drop all the way down to fifteen degrees celsius.
 But mola mola likes exactly those condition and the chance to see it grows higher further the temperature drops down.

-Why to scuba dive at Crystal Bay Nusa Penida Bali dive site?
+Why to scuba dive at Crystal Bay Nusa Penida?

-- It is one of the best-known spots for seeing sunfish, also known as Mola Mola during the season thanks to the extreme thermoclines.
+- It is one of the best-known spots for seeing mola mola, also known as sun fish during the season thanks to the extreme thermoclines.